 An important protein in the body's endogenous cannabinoid system that is heavily involved in the body's immune system, and plays an important role in fighting inflammation.

-Cannabinoid receptors are an essential component of the body’s endogenous, or endocannabinoid system (ECS).
+Cannabinoid receptors are an essential component of the body's endocannabinoid system (ECS).
 Every function in our bodies requires balance, or homeostasis, to perform at maximum capacity.
-The ECS helps the body maintain homeostasis through its three main components: “messenger” molecules called cannabinoids, the receptors that these molecules bind to, and the enzymes that break them down for the body to synthesize.
+The ECS, which is made up of a network of endocannabinoid receptors, helps the body maintain homeostasis through its three main components: “messenger” molecules called cannabinoids, the receptors that these molecules bind to, and the enzymes that break them down for the body to synthesize.
 Pain, stress, appetite, energy metabolism, cardiovascular function, reward and motivation, reproduction, and sleep are all functions that the ECS can modulate.

 Both CB2 and CB1 are g-protein coupled receptors (GPCR), a large and diverse group of cell membrane receptors, that connect with and activate intracellular messenger proteins of the Gi/Go family.
 Scientists have not yet elucidated the exact 3D structure of the CB2 protein as they have for CB1, so our understanding of how molecules bind to the CB2 is somewhat limited in comparison to CB1.